Chad leader Idriss Deby dies on battlefield after winning reelection | DW | 20.04.2021

 Idriss Deby took power in a coup decades ago and died fighting against rebels trying to oust him.
 Over 30 years, Deby has been a maverick figure in the Sahel region, with friends in the West but enemies close to home.

-The shock announcement came from the Chadian military, just a day after Deby was confirmed president-elect after securing nearly 80 percent of the April, 11 election.
-Meanwhile, Deby's son, Mahamat Idriss Deby Itno, has taken over as leader of a transitional military council, the military said.
+The shock announcement came from the Chadian military, just a day after Deby was confirmed president-elect after securing nearly 80% of the April 11 vote.
+Meanwhile, Deby's son, Mahamat Idriss Deby Itno, has taken over as interim leader of a transitional military council, the military said.

-Deby was born in 1952 in northeastern Chad, in what was then part of colonial France's Equatorial Africa empire.
-He started his military career in Chad's capital N'Djamena before earning a fighter pilot's license in France in 1976.
+Deby was born in 1952 in northeastern Chad, in what was then part of the colonial French Equatorial Africa empire.
+He started his military career in Chad's capital, now known as N'Djamena, before earning a fighter pilot's license in France in 1976.

 Deby joined the rebel army under former leader-turned-president Hissene Habre in 1982, and took command of the army in 1983.
-He took part in the Toyota War, the last phase of the Chadian-Libyan conflict, where Chadian forces successfully repelled incursions from Muammar Gaddafi's much better equipped army using armed Toyota pick up trucks, assisted by French air support.
+He participated in the Toyota War, the last phase of the Chadian-Libyan conflict, where Chadian forces successfully repelled incursions from Muammar Gaddafi's better equipped army using armed Toyota pickup trucks, assisted by French air support.

 Support from France would become integral to Deby's future as kingmaker in Chad.

 But by the end of the 1980s, Deby's relationship with President Habre had soured to the point where Habre accused Deby of plotting a military coup.
-Deby first fled to Libya, where Gaddafi welcomed him, and then to Sudan, where he was joined by numerous followers from Chadian army ranks.
-Here, Deby built up the Patriotic Salvation Movement, which started launching offensives into Chad against the Habre government, and eventually marching into N'Djamena in 1989.
+Deby first fled to Libya, where Gaddafi welcomed him, and then to Sudan, where he was joined by numerous followers from within Chadian army ranks.
+Here, Deby built up the Patriotic Salvation Movement, which started launching offensives against the Habre government, and which eventually marched into N'Djamena in 1989.

 With Habre in exile in Senegal, Deby set about reforming Chad's government.
 This included incorporating anti-Habre groups into a union.